-Assess his current diet to determine if your dog's is eating an unbalanced diet do to poor eating habits or digestion.
+Assess his current diet to determine if your dog is eating an unbalanced diet due to poor eating habits or digestion.

-You may have heard of dogs eating grass to sooth an upset tummy, but you may not know that dirt can be soothing too.
-If your dog is frequently eating dirt after meals, then you may want to consider trying a new diet, or implementing a digestive aid.
+You may have heard of dogs eating grass to soothe an upset tummy, but you may not know that dirt can be soothing too.
+If your dog is frequently eating dirt after meals, then you may want to consider trying a new diet or implementing a digestive aid.

 Sometimes the simplest reason is the right one.
-He could be eating dirt just because he wants to.
+Could be puppy eating dirt just because he wants to.
 Eating dirt might be something your dog has associated with playtime and exploration.

 This is especially common in puppies who are experiencing everything for the first time.
 Tasting their environment is an important and exciting way of exploring it.